Amina-Akhtar/RAG_Chatbot/README.md

 # RAG-Chatbot

-A Retrieval-Augmented Generation based chatbot that allows users upload PDF and chat with its content.
-It uses langchain memory to maintain conversational context and provide context-aware responses.
+A Corrective Retrieval-Augmented Generation-cRAG chatbot that allows users to chat with the content of uploaded pdf.
+It provides context-aware responses using LangChain memory.
+It also performs web search to answer user queries when context is insufficient.

+For better understanding, see D:\Projects\RAG-Chatbot\src\agent.png

-### Technologies Used:
+## Technologies Used:

-LangChain, Pinecone, Streamlit
+LangChain, LangGraph, Pinecone, Streamlit

-### How to run:
+## How to run:

 pip install -r requirements.txt

-Create .env file with PINECONE_API_KEY,GROQ_API_KEY
+Create .env file with PINECONE_API_KEY, GROQ_API_KEY, TAVILY_API_KEY

 streamlit run app.py